 Most people become eligible for Medicare when they turn 65.
 If you begin collecting Social Security benefits at least 4 months before your 65th birthday, enrollment in Medicare Parts A and B is automatic.
 Everyone else has to apply through Social Security.

-Around 15 percent of beneficiaries qualify for Medicare due to a disability.
+Around 15% of beneficiaries qualify for Medicare due to a disability.
 In this case, you will be automatically enrolled in Original Medicare during your 25th month of collecting Social Security disability benefits.

 When it comes to Medicare Part D, you are never automatically enrolled.
 Even if you're already collecting Social Security, you will always have to choose to sign up for a prescription drug plan.